-Nước chấm is dipping sauce, in general.
-Nước mắm pha is mixed fish sauce.
-At its most basic, nước mắm pha contains lime juice and / or vinegar, fish sauce, sugar and water.
+Nước chấm is a dipping sauce, in general.
+Nước mắm pha is a mixed fish sauce.
+At its most basic, nước mắm pha contains lime juice and/or vinegar, fish sauce, sugar, and water.
 Optional ingredients include bird's eye chilies and garlic.

 Nước mắm pha is prepared differently throughout Vietnam.
 In the north, the basic mixture is diluted with broth.
 In the central region of the country, the sauce uses less water and is, therefore, bolder.

 In the south, coconut water is added to nước mắm pha.
 Some recipes recommend boiling the sugar in water to completely dissolve it; others instruct that all the ingredients be simply shaken in a jar.

 The color and flavor of nước mắm pha are affected by the color and the grade of the nước mắm.
 Nước mắm pha in southern Vietnam also tends to be darker because palm sugar is used.